 No Churn Ice Cream

 We all know that ice cream is one of the best moments on every Memorial Day Barbecue and essential for summer.
-All kids love it and, to be realistic, same applies to adults.
+All kids love it and, to be realistic, the same applies to adults.
 I can’t even imagine my life without this fantastic frozen dessert!
-However the store bought ice creams are often too sweet or full of unhealthy ingredients.
-On the other hand making ice cream at home usually sounds like a mission impossible: it seems that you need to have an ice cream maker and pastry chef skills…
+However, store-bought ice creams are often too sweet or full of unhealthy ingredients.
+On the other hand, making ice cream at home usually sounds like a mission impossible: it seems that you need to have an ice cream maker and pastry chef skills…

 How about if I tell you that this is not the case at all!
 That Banana Raspberry No Churn Ice Cream is easy to make and even your kids might be able to prepare it!
 Just whip together a few ingredients, freeze a few hours or overnight, and you’ll be enjoying homemade, no churn ice cream much quicker than the churned variety!

 No-churn ice cream only needs sweetened condensed milk, heavy whipping cream, and time in the freezer.
 It’s magical!
 Another nice thing about no churn ice cream is it isn’t gritty.
 The texture is smooth and creamy just like ice cream should be!
-Of course, for more flavor you want to add things to no churn ice cream like the fresh bananas and raspberry jam used in this recipe.
-If you like caramel I suggest trying our No Churn Almond Caramel Ice Cream.
+Of course, for more flavor, you want to add things to no churn ice cream like the fresh bananas and raspberry jam used in this recipe.
 The flavor combinations are endless with no churn ice cream!

 Banana Raspberry No Churn Ice Cream Recipe Tips